FriendsOfFlarum/byobu/README.md

 We prefer to keep our work available to everyone.
 In order to do so we rely on voluntary contributions on [OpenCollective](https://opencollective.com/fof).

-## Security

-If you discover a security vulnerability within Byobu, please send an email to the Gravure team at security@gravure.io.
-All security vulnerabilities will be promptly addressed.

-Please include as many details as possible.
-You can use `php flarum info` to get the PHP, Flarum and extension versions installed.

 ## Links

 - [Flarum Discuss post](https://discuss.flarum.org/d/4762-fof-by-bu-well-integrated-advanced-private-discussions)